Visa policy of Guyana: Visa on arrival

-Nationals of any country traveling as tourists with an approval letter from the Ministry of Home Affairs of Guyana can also obtain a visa on arrival for a stay of up to 30 days.
+Citizens of any country traveling as tourists with an approval letter from the Ministry of Home Affairs of Guyana can also obtain a visa on arrival for a stay of up to 30 days.
 They can also apply to extend their stay.

-Nationals of any country with a confirmation that a business, employment or student visa has been issued by the Ministry of Home Affairs of Guyana before departure can also obtain a visa on arrival.
+Citizens of any country with a confirmation that a business, employment or student visa has been issued by the Ministry of Home Affairs of Guyana before departure can also obtain a visa on arrival.

-eVisa
+Electronic visa (e-Visa)

-According to Timatic, all other visitors that are not visa exempt can obtain an eVisa before departure.
+According to Timatic, all other visitors that are not visa exempt may obtain an e-Visa before departure.
+An e-Visa (Approval letter) can only be obtained after contacting the Department of Immigration and Citizenship by phone.
+Payment is done upon arrival.